mcv-m6-video/mcv-m6-2018-team5/README.md

 - [ ] Compute Mean Squared Error in Non-occluded areas (MSEN)
 - [ ] Compute Percentage of Erroneous Pixels in Non-occluded areas (PEPN)

-4. Desynchronization of the Resuls
+4. Desynchronization of the Results
-- [ ] Force de-synchronized results for background substraction in Highway sequence. **Study and comment the results**
+- [x] Force de-synchronized results for background substraction in Highway sequence.
+- [ ] Study and comment the results

 5. Optical Flow visualization
 - [ ] Propose a simplification method for a clean visualization